 Apps are the way we live today.
 With the Play Store brimming with 3.8 million apps, the competition is cut-throat.
-All the fiasco around apps from the user perspective also makes it an undeniable need for the business growth.
+All the fiasco around apps from the user perspective also makes it an undeniable need for business growth.
 Whether this presence is established by a responsive website, native website or a Web App, the choice determines the return of investment.

 Web Apps are not unheard of and have gained a lot of traction in the market.
 Giants like Google run their Google Docs and Gmail as a Web App.
-For the users, something that runs on the Mobile phone in a highly fluid and performance oriented manner is an App.
+For the users, something that runs on the Mobile phone in a highly fluid and performance-oriented manner is an App.

 Web Apps and Mobile Apps are poles apart with respect to development, deployment and even use.
 But what Web Apps are good at is a “CON” as they offer supreme performance that is as good as the Mobile Apps; while actually, they run in the browser of the Mobile.

-This article is a reply to the unanswered question since ages – “What are the main differences between a mobile app and a web app and which one is better?”
+This article is a reply to the unanswered question for ages – “What are the main differences between a mobile app and a web app and which one is better?”
 In this post, we have listed the differences and compared these two types of products thoroughly.
 So if you are interested in finding out the same, the article is written just for you.

 Differences and Advantages Revealed!